50 things to do in Breck this Summer

 - Speed down a Zipline

-Newly built this winter, the TenMile Flyer Zipline is Breckenridge Summer Fun Park’s latest and greatest attraction.
+Newly built this past winter, the TenMile Flyer Zipline is Breckenridge Summer Fun Park’s latest and greatest attraction.
 You’ll fly at up to 40 mph while taking in incredible views of the TenMile range.

 - Hike to Mohawk Lakes